-An archived stack of papers: ''
+An archived stack of papers: 'design'

 Mind That Gap